Contract-based hierarchical control using predictive feasibility value functions: Contract-based hierarchical control

 \section{Contract-based hierarchical control}

-We first introduce the design of the lower-level controller and state the corresponding slack value problem.
+We first introduce the design of the lower-level controller and state the corresponding feasibility problem.
 Subsequently we extend the higher-level controller to assess feasibility of the lower-level controller.
-Finally, we discuss the usage of the approximation of the slack value function as contract $h_{\mathrm{C}}$ between the controller levels.
+Finally, we discuss the usage of the approximation of the predictive feasibility value function as contract $h_{\mathrm{C}}$ between the controller levels.